ml3rc/HD44780-Driver-AT2560/README.md

-# HD44780 LCD 4-Bit Library (AVR)
+# HD44780 LCD 4-Bit Library for AVR

-A small C library for controlling **HD44780 compatible character LCD displays** in **4-bit mode** using AVR microcontrollers (made for the PICado Mega).
+A **lightweight C library** for controlling **HD44780-compatible character LCD displays** in **4-bit mode** using AVR microcontrollers.
+This library was designed for the **PICado Mega** but works with most AVR MCUs.

-The goal of this library is to provide a **simple and compact driver** that can easily be used in small embedded projects.
+The library aims for:

-This implementation focuses on:
+* Small code size

-* small code size
+* Clear and simple structure
-* simple and readable structure
+* Easy integration into embedded projects
-* clear naming conventions
+* Consistent naming: variables use `thisCase`, functions use `ThisCase`

-* compatibility with common AVR microcontrollers
+---

-The source files in this repository are:
+## Repository Contents

 ```
 HD44780.c